mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

        - Update download links and testing server links to the latest RCs
     - After build is cut, tweet announcement that RC1 is ready (see [example](https://community.mattermost.com/core/pl/tefx1ijyz7bs8mabuxmpq9f7pw))
     - Update [Open Source Components](https://docs.mattermost.com/administration/open-source-components.html) and [Release Lifecycle](https://docs.mattermost.com/administration/release-lifecycle.html) docs
+    - Confirm changelog reflects any changes since it was merged (including known issues and contributors from all repositories)
+      - Confirm translators have been added
+      - Confirm Open Source Components changes have been added
+    - Find [www-gitlab-com merge request](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests?scope=all&utf8=%E2%9C%93&state=opened&label_name%5B%5D=blog%20post&label_name%5B%5D=release) for latest GitLab release blog post and make request for adding GitLab Mattermost update (see [example request](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests/2910#note_14096885), [example update](https://about.gitlab.com/2016/07/22/gitlab-8-10-released/#gitlab-mattermost-32)).
+Post to ``Release: Self-Managed`` channel with link to request
+    - Confirm the required URLs for the blog/release announcement were prepared
-2. Logistics @hanna.park:
+3. Logistics @hanna.park:
     - Mail out contributor and security researcher mugs
       - Space out the ordering of mugs over the next three weeks to prevent mistakes being made by the supplier (e.g., If there are 12 contributors to order mugs for, place an order every 2nd or 3rd day over the next three weeks)
     - Update [Team](http://www.mattermost.org/team/) page with new contributors
+    - Generate an E20 5000 seat test licence and email to Lindy for release testing
-3. QA:
+4. QA:
     - Confirm up to date with testing PRs and resolved tickets
     - Confirm up to date with test updates and known issues in release test management and automated tests
     - Assign release testing areas to team members
     - After RC1 is cut: Update test server invite links in Release Testing instructions
     - After RC1 is cut: Run automated regression tests
+    - Post reminders in Release Announcements channel ([template](https://docs.google.com/document/d/1UvTsvwZXmEL9QPjxmjoIkR2AcwGtOjql8cYRfk2N8eA/edit#bookmark=id.pirw51cwsja5)) and Customer Support channel ([template](https://docs.google.com/document/d/1UvTsvwZXmEL9QPjxmjoIkR2AcwGtOjql8cYRfk2N8eA/edit#bookmark=id.ke0fh13gidni))
+       - Find QA or other teammates to help finish unfinished tests if needed
+       - Verify all release tests are finished, bring any concerns to Triage/Release meeting
+       - Go through all tabs of testing spreadsheet and verify all comments and questions have been filed in Jira as needed
-4. Build:
+5. Build:
     - Review all `TODO` notes, including one for uncommenting upgrade code
     - Confirm all PRs in [`/enterprise`](https://github.com/mattermost/enterprise/pulls) repo have been merged
-    - Update Redux before each RC and Final build
     - Master is tagged and branched and `Release Candidate 1` is cut (e.g. 3.5.0-RC1) according to the Release Candidate Checklist in `mattermost/process`
     - Update version for each [Mattermost Helm chart](https://artifacthub.io/packages/search?page=1&ts_query_web=mattermost)
     - Make PRs for bug fixes to the release branch
     - Review PRs made from release branch and merge changes into the release branch as required
     - Run daily automated upgrade tests to avoid catching upgrade bugs late

-### D. (T-minus 8 to T-minus 7 working days) Release Candidate Testing

-1. **(Team) Daily Release Update Meeting**
-    - Triage Jira tickets
-    - Decide when to cut next RC
-2. Release Manager:
-    - Post this checklist in Release Checklist channel
-    - Verify all items in the last posted release checklist are complete
-    - Confirm changelog reflects any changes since it was merged (including known issues and contributors from all repositories)
-      - Confirm translators have been added
-      - Confirm Open Source Components changes have been added
-    - Find [www-gitlab-com merge request](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests?scope=all&utf8=%E2%9C%93&state=opened&label_name%5B%5D=blog%20post&label_name%5B%5D=release) for latest GitLab release blog post and make request for adding GitLab Mattermost update (see [example request](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests/2910#note_14096885), [example update](https://about.gitlab.com/2016/07/22/gitlab-8-10-released/#gitlab-mattermost-32)).
-Post to ``Release: Self-Managed`` channel with link to request
-    - Confirm the required URLs for the blog/release announcement were prepared
-3. QA:
-    - Update ``Release: Self-Managed`` header with links to RC instances and testing spreadsheet ([template](https://docs.google.com/document/d/1UvTsvwZXmEL9QPjxmjoIkR2AcwGtOjql8cYRfk2N8eA/edit#bookmark=id.ghe4vz9zd1v))
-    - Post release testing instructions to ``Release: Self-Managed`` channel ([template](https://docs.google.com/document/d/1UvTsvwZXmEL9QPjxmjoIkR2AcwGtOjql8cYRfk2N8eA/edit#bookmark=id.u28aar2hx7hg))
-    - Post reminders in Announcements channel ([template](https://docs.google.com/document/d/1UvTsvwZXmEL9QPjxmjoIkR2AcwGtOjql8cYRfk2N8eA/edit#bookmark=id.pirw51cwsja5)) and Customer Support channel ([template](https://docs.google.com/document/d/1UvTsvwZXmEL9QPjxmjoIkR2AcwGtOjql8cYRfk2N8eA/edit#bookmark=id.ke0fh13gidni))
-    - DM reminders to team members who are not QA or devs, or who are new to release testing
-    - Midday: Post reminders about testing, at-mentioning team members whose tests are not yet complete
-    - At end of day, post reminders about release testing in ``Release: Self-Managed`` and Announcements channels, DM any team members who have zero test cells marked **Done**
-    - Find QA or other teammates to help finish unfinished tests if needed
-    - End of day or next morning: Verify all release tests are finished, bring any concerns to Triage/Release meeting
-    - Go through all tabs of testing spreadsheet and verify all comments and questions have been filed in Jira as needed
-4. Logistics @hanna.park:
-    - Generate an E20 5000 seat test licence and email to Lindy for release testing
-5. PM:
+6. PM:
     - Finish draft of blog post for mattermost.com and all art work (screenshots, GIFs, and Twitter banners) used for the blog post
+       - Add links to [Admin guide](https://docs.mattermost.com/guides/administrator.html) in the release blog post where needed

 ### E. (T-minus 5 working days) Code Freeze
 Day after which only **S1 regressions** should be fixed (crashes, security vulnerabilities) and no other code changes should be committed.
 Exceptions can be made by the Release Manager during triage on a case-by-case basis.
 Review the [Bug Severity Guidelines](https://docs.mattermost.com/process/bug-severity-guidelines.html).